 Need help finding the right lawyer?
 Call Michigan Auto Law first

 If you have been injured in a car crash and would like to speak with an experienced car accident attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our No-Fault attorneys.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.